armijnhemel/devicecode/doc/cli.md

 $ python devicecode_cli.py dump -d ~/git/devicecode-data/ --value=cve --pretty=counter
 ```

-## Comparing devices
+## Finding nearest devices

-Finding the closest device, or a set of closest devices, given a device, is a
+Finding the nearest device, or a set of nearest devices, given a device, is a
 very powerful feature, as it is a lot easier to reason about a device if you
 have more information available.
 For example, if you know that a device is very
 close to a device with a known vulnerability, then that device could